kala-98/Algorithm-Principles/README.md

     return x * fact(x-1)`

 ### Divide and Conquer (D&C)
-- Reduce the case to the most base one.
+- Reduce the case to the most basic one.
 Once this is done, apply that to the whole context

 ### Quick Sort
-- Sorting algorithm faster than selection sort: the process starts with breaking down the array, getting an item as reference (*pivot*) and divide the list in 2 parts (*partitioning*), one with lower numbers and one with greater.
+- Sorting algorithm faster than selection sort: the process starts with breaking down the array, getting an item as reference (*pivot*) and divide the list in 2 parts (*partitioning*), one with lower numbers and one with greater. <br>
-Finally, apply the sort element to both sub-arrays.
-In the worst case is slow as selection sorts but in the average case it outplays the selection sort's algorithm
-O notation: $n * log{_2}{n}={x}$
+Finally, apply the sort element to both sub-arrays. <br> In the worst case is slow as selection sorts but in the average case it outplays the selection sort's algorithm O notation: $n * log{_2}{n}={x}$

 ---
 ![Testo alternativo](./images/Speed_Algorithms.png)

+### Hash function
+- Data structure that return a number mapped with the input string which was provided.
+It's important for hash functions to consistently return the same output for the same input.
+This feature can be combined with array and make an *hash table* (in Python Dictionaries). <br>
+In order to avoid the collision it's important to set a reasonable load factor (LF) <br>
+The formula:  `$n. items / n. slots$` <br>
+Once the LF is greater than 0.7 it's time to resize the hash table (twice the size)